-Online MSW Programs with a Specialization in Military Social Work
+Online Master of Social Work (MSW) Programs with a Specialization in Military Social Work

 Counseling and assisting active duty service members, veterans, and their families is an area of specialized practice in the field of social work.
 Social workers who practice in this area contend with the challenges faced by those serving in the military, including combat stress, anxiety, and trauma, and with the unique features of military culture.
 They also direct members of the military and their families to additional services to help with the everyday complications that come with having to relocate and transition between military and civilian life.
 In addition, these social workers are trained to engage with retired service members who may suffer from ongoing trauma and chronic physical and psychological disabilities.
 In order to provide care, support, and counseling in these contexts, social workers must be familiar with military culture, combat-related disorders, and the network of health and human services programs that serve active and retired members of the military.

 What is an MSW in Military Social Work Degree Program?

 The MSW (Master of Social Work) degree is designed to prepare students for the professional practice of social work in a variety of areas, and in many cases for eventual licensure in clinical social work.
 Training in military social work incorporates elements of clinical and macro practice.
 Students in MSW programs with a designated military track learn core proficiencies for the professional practice of social work as outlined by the Council on Social Work Education (CSWE), the body that accredits master’s and baccalaureate social work programs.
 In addition to this core training in areas like research and program evaluation, theories of social development, and assisting individuals and families in need, MSW programs with a military focus include coursework and field education that prepares students to navigate military bureaucracies and engage with retired service members who may be coping with a variety of challenges.